nerdguru/sls-pypi/docs/quickstart.md

 The installation requires six steps:

-## Step 1: Installing Custom CloudFormation Resource Providers
+## Step 1: Installing Custom CloudFormation Resource Providers & Create the User Pool
 Not all assets required to operate Serverles Pypi can be created and integrated with one another with standard  CloudFormation constructs.
 During this step, a set of custom CloudFormation Resource Providers will be installed that fill